upnplib/upnplib/README.md

     upnplib$ cmake -S . -B build
     upnplib$ cmake --build build --config Release

-After build don't forget to copy the needed `pthreads4w\build\lib\pthread*.dll` library file to a location where your program can find it.
+After build don't forget to copy the needed `./build/_deps/pthreads4w-build/pthread*.dll` library file to a location where your program can find it.
 Copying it to your programs directory or to the system directory `Windows\System32` will always do.
+Within the project developement directory tree (default root ./upnplib/) built programs and libraries find its dll files.
+There is nothing to do.

-As noted by cmake to clean up a build you will have to delete all build directories on the main project and all subprojects.
+As noted by cmake to clean up a build you will have to delete the ./build/ directory on the main project.

 If you need more details about installation of POSIX threads on Microsoft Windows I have made an example at [github pthreadsWinLin](https://github.com/upnplib/pthreadsWinLin.git).